 - 1. Chilled

 - a.
-I.W.P.
+I.W.
 (Individually wrapped)

 - b.
 Bulk packaged (plastic or wax-lined container)

 - c.
 Vacuum-packed (VP)

 - d.
 Modified atmosphere packaging (MAP)

 - e.
 Other

-2. Frozen / deep frozen
+- 2. Frozen / deep frozen

 - a.
-I.W.P.
+I.W.
+(Individually wrapped)

 - b.
 Bulk packaged (plastic or wax-lined container)

 - c.
 Vacuum-packed

 - d.
 Other

-modified atmosphere, frozen, or deep-frozen) and shall be in accordance with the requirements of the importing country.
+The conditions of storage before dispatch and the equipment used for transportation shall be appropriate to the physical and in particular the thermal condition of the meat (chilled, chilled in a modified atmosphere, frozen, or deep-frozen) and shall be in accordance with the requirements of the importing country.
 Attention is drawn to the provisions of the Agreement on the International Carriage of Perishable Foodstuffs and on the Special Equipment to be Used for Such Carriage (ATP).

-4.7 LABELLING INFORMATION TO BE MENTIONED ON OR FIXED TO THE MARKETING UNITS OF MEAT
+$\underline{0.4.7}$ LABELLING INFORMATION TO BE MENTIONED ON OR FIXED TO THE MARKETING UNITS OF MEAT

-Without prejudice to national requirements of the importing countries, the following table contains information that must be listed on product labels, as designated by an "x", for unpackaged carcasses, quarters, and cuts, and for packaged or packed meat items.
+Without prejudice to national requirements of the importing countries, the following table contains information that must be listed on product labels, as designated by an "x", for unpackaged carcases, quarters, and cuts, and for packaged or packed meat items.

-LABELLING INFORMATION UNPACKAGED CARCASES, QUARTERS PACKAGED OR PACKED MEAT
+LABELLING INFORMATION UNPACKAGED CARCASES, QUARTERS AND CUTS PACKAGED OR PACKED MEAT

-AND CUTS

 Health stamp X X

-Slaughter number or batch number Х X
+Slaughter number or batch number X X

 Slaughter date X

 Packaging date X

 Name of the product X

-Use-by information as required by each X
+Use-by information as required by each country X

-country

-Storage methods: chilled, frozen, deep- X
+Storage methods: chilled, frozen, deep-frozen X

-frozen

 Storage conditions X

 Details of packer or retailer X 6

-Quantity (number of pieces) X
+Quantity (number of pieces) $X^{1}$

-Net weight X
+Net weight $X^{1}$